PatrickTyBrown/wildlife_detection/proposal.md

 ### **Client:** <br>

-The client is a large student loan processer. <br>
+The client is a Wildlife Conservation Organization. <br>

 ***

 ### **Question/Need:**<br>

-The company receives thousands of correspondance per day.
-Correspondance comes in the form of emails, faxes, web forms and letters.
-Each correspondance must be routed to the correct department for processing.Currently, this process is done by hand and requires a department to keep up with the volumes of documents.
+The organization works to preserve lands home to biodiversity and sensitive wildlife populations.
+A large component of this process is understanding and tracking wildlife populations and behaviors.
 <br>

-The goal of this project is generate a classification model to help automate the document coding/routing process.
+The goal of this project is to develop a system for the organization to identify wildlife present.
 <br>

 ***

 ### **Data Description:**<br>

-The data I will be using are example images of documents that would need to be classified with their document code.<br>
+We will be using the [Open Images Dataset](https://storage.googleapis.com/openimages/web/index.html) by Google.
+The dataset is quite large so we will be limiting it to relevant labels for our wildlife detection.
+We will then using images as our feature set.
+We will use labels and bounding boxes as our targets.<br>
 ***

 ### **Solution Path:**<br>
-This problem is complex and will require engineering to solve.
-Issues and solutions identified below:

-- Data (There is not a large dataset of filled documents)
-  - We will start by manually gathering template versions of the documents
-  - Then using OpenCV we will add pseudorandom text to the images to simulate filled forms
-  - These "filled forms" will then be randomly augmented using distortion, noise and masking.
-  - This combination of tooling will allow us to create an arbitrary number of samples for each class and should help simulate poor quality and noisy production images
-- Preprocessing
-  - If not already, images will need to be converted to greyscale
+We see our solution to this problem as two stage:

+1. Create a general purpose model as a proof of concept.
+     - We will use a [YOLO](https://arxiv.org/abs/1506.02640) like model for predicting our classes and boxes.
-  - Images will need to be resized to a consist size ie. 80x80
+     - We will not be concerned with model speed or size here.
+2. Create a smaller specialize model.*
+    - Utilze First model as a teacher.
+Perform knowledge distilation for training the smaller model.
+See [Keras implementation](https://keras.io/examples/vision/knowledge_distillation/) as a resource.

 - **Feature Engineering**
-    - Option 1: Flatten image to create 1 "row" of data with each column being a different pixel
-    - Option 2: We use a pretrained image model such as [Document Transformer](https://huggingface.co/spaces/microsoft/document-image-transformer) to create embeddings for the images.
-The model could then be trained on those embeddings.
+    - Images will need to be resized to a smaller resolution.
+    - Images may be augmented to help generalization to images in the wild.
 - Model
-  - Logistic Regression
-  - Tree Based Model
+  - YOLO*
+  - Faster rCNN
-  - *NN*
+  - rFCN

-    - Utilize pretrained image model and add a classification layer
+<sub>*See Constraints</sub><br>
+<sub>**Leading option</sub>
 <br>

 ***

 ### **Criteria for Success:**<br>

-Document coding efficiency can be increased by 20% without increasing accuracy from the current 88%.
-- We can reach 90% precision on 20% of samples for a given class.
+- Our model is able to detect the presence of wildlife in naturalistic images.
+- Our model is lightweight enough to run on a small device.*

+<sub>*See Constraints</sub>
 <br>

 ***

-### **Assumptions and Risks:**<br>
+### **Assumptions, Risks and Constraints:**<br>

+The organization will need to gather data from remote regions where access to the internet may be unavailable.
+The will need to gather data from large areas requiring many monitoring points.
+This scale will make it infeasible for the organization to deploy stations with network capabilities.
+Without the ability to uploud images regularly storage will become an issue.
+The smaller model we can develop the easier it will be to deploy in specialize devices with limited compute.
+Rather than storing images, we will only need to store records of the wildlife scene.
+<br>

 Our data augmentation strategy will generalize to real life incoming documentation.
 <br>

-We risk biased misclassification of documents.
-<br>
 ***

 ### **Tools:**<br>
-Sklearn will be used for modeling.

-Pytorch/huggingface may be used for modeling or embedding.

-OpenCV will be used for image processing.

-Gradio may be used for creating a demo app.
-Alternative could be FastAPI and Angular.
+1. Keras
+2. Numpy
+3. OpenCV
+4. Gradio
+5. Albumentations
+6. Google Colab

 <br>